josephluck/internote/README.md

 **Front end**

-The front-end hydrates the `process.env` by pulling from both AWS SSM and from local config files at build time using [aws-env](https://github.com/Droplr/aws-env) which is installed automatically for you.
+The front-end hydrates the `process.env` by pulling from both AWS SSM and from local config files time using aws-sdk in a custom node script.

 # Logging